 This program has been developed to support patients and their families who have chosen to receive palliative and end-of-life care at home.

 The program brings an interdisciplinary team directly to the patient.
-EMS and the clinician work together, with the patient and the patient’s family, to provide care that aligns with the patient’s wishes and Goals of Care.
+The frontline paramedic crew and the clinician work together, with the patient and the patient’s family, to provide care that aligns with the patient’s wishes and Goals of Care Designation (GCD).
 They also have access to an on-call physician to determine the best treatment.

-If possible, the patient will be supported to remain in their home.
-However, EMS will provide transport to the emergency department, if desired.
+If possible, and at the patient’s wishes they will be supported to remain in their home.
+However, paramedics will provide transport to the emergency department, if desired or required.

 For further information see our website.